Torkiliuz/dc_uploader/README.md

 4. Update the relevant settings as needed.

 If using discrete directories, web app requires users to manually copy/hardlink/symlink/move to DATADIR.
 Hopefully future versions will automate the copy/hardlink/symlink process when using discrete directory.

+You can connect to the screen session with `screen -r dc-uploader`.
+Detatch from the screen with `CTRL A` then `D`.

 ## Discrete directories